xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_classes_&_attributes.md

 published: true
 order: 100
 ---
+A classes and attributes CSV file for import must have the name attributes-xxxxxx.csv, where the part -xxxxxx can be anything you want, or can be even omitted.

+Examples of correct product CSV file names:

+attributes.csv;
+attributes-13-01-01.csv;
+attributes-from-my-provider.csv

+A product attributes CSV file must contain at least two fields:

+* `name` - attribute name;
+* `type` - type of an attribute.

 Below is a list of supported fields and their respective value types for the import of product classes and attributes.